IKIM-Essen/ClusterDocs/docs/index.md

   infrastructure by hand.

 A capability being documented does not automatically mean it is active.
-Pages that describe staged or future functionality must say so explicitly.
+Pages that describe separately staged functionality must say so explicitly.

 ## One project, many interfaces

 Think of an RCC project as the shared research workroom.
 It connects the approved people, data, compute, services, results, and lifecycle for one purpose.
-Switching from Files to Analysis, an agent-assisted workflow, VS Code, or a command line does not create a new authority boundary.
+Switching from Files to Analysis, an agent-assisted workflow, My RCC, RCC Admin, VS Code, or a command line does not create a new authority boundary.

 Your primary group records your organizational home.
 It is not the mechanism for sharing cross-department research data.
 Add collaborators to the project instead